fabiojmendes/Autosys/README.md

 ### Observability

-The firmware will constantly report heap and flash usage using MQTT messages using the
+The firmware constantly reports heap and flash usage, using MQTT messages in the
 [InfluxDB line protocol](https://docs.influxdata.com/influxdb/v1/write_protocols/line_protocol_tutorial/)
 format.
 Telegraf is used to consume these messages and write them to the InfluxDB instance, while a Grafana dashboard has been set up for visualization.